Golf People!

-Finding golf connections among Scotland’s influential sons & daughters didn’t prove too difficult.
+Finding golf connections among Scotland’s influential sons & daughters doesn’t prove too difficult.

 — David J Whyte